An Outlyingness Matrix for Multivariate Functional Data Classification: Simulation Studies

 In the top panel of Figure \ref{plot_univariate}, we provide one realization of two classes of curves for each setting.
-The functions are evaluated at 50 equidistant points on $[0,1]$, i.e. $t_i=i/50$.
+The functions were evaluated at 50 equidistant points on $[0,1]$.
 We independently generated 200 samples from both classes of each data setting, randomly chose 100 of them as the training set, and treated the remaining 100 samples as the testing set.
 We applied the six methods to the generated data and calculated the correct classification rate, $p_c$, for each method.
 We repeated the above procedure 100 times.
 The results are presented in the bottom panel of Figure \ref{plot_univariate}.
-Under all three settings, our proposed methods expectedly performed significantly better than the four existing classification methods.
-For example, the classification result from our methods are almost perfect, whereas the other four methods achieve $p_c$ less than $80\%$ in the second setting.
-This is because our two proposed methods describe the shape variation of a curve more effectively than does conventional functional depth.
+Under all three settings, our proposed methods performed significantly better than the four existing classification methods.
+For example, the classification result from our methods are almost perfect, whereas the other four methods achieve $p_c$ less than $80\%$ in the second setting, because our methods describe the shape variation of a curve more effectively than does conventional functional depth.

 12pt